 2. Track Brand Growth

-You can use Social Listening to conduct analysis on what your brand standing in the market is.
+You can use Social Listening to conduct an analysis of your brand’s standing in the market is.
 It will help you ascertain whether negative reviews or comments have had a negative impact on your image and you can take steps to fix it.

 3. Discover New Opportunities